In this post, we have compiled a list of five mistakes beginner writers make when they create characters.

 2. Overcrowding – Too many characters

 Don’t give prime space to minor characters.
 They simply crowd pages and daze readers.
 Readers do not want to keep track of characters in a book.
 Less is always more.
 This also applies when writing memoirs.
+Work with four main characters.
 Make space for two characters who influence and support your two main characters.
 Make these characters memorable and quirky.
 Don’t name characters if they don’t have a significant role to play in your book.
 Readers do not want to know the name of the waitress, the jogger, the doorman, the receptionist and the sales assistant.

 3. Over-writing – Too many words